Gex (series)

-The games are largely inspired by American TV culture.
-Gex contributes to the games with wise-cracking remarks laced with media and references to popular culture.
+The Gex games are largely inspired by American TV culture, Gex contributing to the games with wise-cracking remarks laced with media and references to popular culture.

-The Gex series has sold a total of over 15 million copies for all platforms.

 Sony Interactive Entertainment published Gex 3: Deep Cover Gecko on October 1, 2009, Gex on November 5, 2009, and Gex: Enter the Gecko on February 4, 2014 under the PS one Classics banner in the PlayStation Network.
 The ports are compatible with the PlayStation 3, Portable and Vita.
 Additionally, Square Enix published Gex at GOG.com, a distribution platform for legacy games, on October 16, 2014.

 Plot

 Gex is a gecko who has a passion for television which makes him a target for the cybernetic being Emperor Rez.
 Emperor Rez is determined to overthrow The Media Dimension, the "world" of television.

+In the first game Rez who is the overlord of the media dimension, kidnaps Gex to his world to use him as a network's new mascot character.
+However he is defeated by Gex who escapes back home.

+In the second game Gex, following 2 years of isolation is recruited by government agents to take down Rez who has returned to the media dimension.
+Gex who also returns to the media dimension later defeats Rez who says that is Gex's father, though it's unclear if Gex's believes rez's claim.

+In the third game Gex who is now a wealthy secret agent discovers through the news that his partner and love interest Agent Xtra, now the head of the "TV Terrorist Defense Unit", has been reported missing.
+Xtra herself manages to contact Gex, and tells that she is in media dimension and informs him that Rez has returned once again and kidnapped her to get to him and attack Gex's secret island cave.
+Gex transverses the media dimension a third time and defeats Rez for good, saving Agent Xtra in the process.